1995parham/dotfiles/docs/how.md

 `docker system prune` will delete ALL unused data (i.e. In order: containers stopped, volumes without containers and images with no containers).

+## Enable 3D HW acceleration support on WMware 14 on Ubuntu 17.04
+Edit the file `~/.vmware/preferences` and look for a line that starts with `mks.gl.allowBlacklistedDrivers`, if it is not present - you can add it into the file.

+This should be changed to `mks.gl.allowBlacklistedDrivers = "TRUE"` (note the double quotes around TRUE)

 ## Zabbix based Monitoring

 Zabbix is an open source software for networks and application monitoring.